brainwipe/icar/books/core/Chapters as Markdown/ch3-background-2.md

 ## Gaia
-Gaia is a fantastical virtual world which mimics the real world and is bent and twisted by creative artists, corporate marketing and hackers.
-Real world infrastructure of buildings, space stations and spacecraft are all represented in Gaia but through the lense of the creative human mind.
+Gaia is a fantastical virtual world which began mimicking the real world but has since evolved: bent and twisted by creative artists, aggressive corporate marketers and hackers.
+Real world infrastructure of cities, atmosphere generators, mines, factories, space stations and spacecraft are all represented in Gaia but through the lense of the creative human mind.

-People mostly interact with Gaia by touching and speaking to dice-sized holograms, each an intelligent entity app that rushes through the Gaia to complete a task.
+People mostly interact with Gaia by touching and speaking to dice-sized holograms in the real world, each an intelligent entity app that rushes through the Gaia to complete a task.
 Entities float, crawl or orbit around their owners, projected from a Gaiacard which is both their interface to Gaia and unique identification.
-A person can immerse themselves in Gaia by entering a holoroom or through neural link, their eyes glazing over in the process.
+The full power of Gaia is through immersion; either through stepping into a holoroom or using a direct neural link.

 Gaia blends with the real world wherever there is a machine.
-All machines, from the technology that cleans the corridors, through to the most complex business AI uses Gaia to host its intelligence.
-Giant advertising holograms that float between the buildings live on Gaia.
+All machines, from the technology that cleans the corridors through to the most complex business AI, uses Gaia to host its intelligence.
+Giant advertising holograms float between buildings live on Gaia.
 If you know where to look, anyone can find them on Gaia; their shape often the same as their real world counterpart but adorned with hovering statistics, telemetry and advertising.

 ### Internet and Gaia Comparison
 | 21st Century |	923rd Century |